-Thueringer Bachwochen and AUDI summer concerts in Ingolstadt.
+Thueringer Bachwochen, Verbier Festival and AUDI summer concerts in Ingolstadt.

-An acclaimed choral conductor, Johanna has taken rehearsals for ensembles such as the MDR Radio Choir Leipzig, the Munich Bach Choir and the via nova choir and for conductors such as Zubin Mehta (Israel Philharmonic Orchestra), Ulf Schirmer (Munich Radio Orchestra), Nicholas McGegan (MDR Symphony Orchestra) und Laurence Cummings (Festival Orchestra Göttingen).
+An acclaimed choral conductor, Johanna has taken rehearsals for ensembles such as the MDR Radio Choir Leipzig, the Munich Bach Choir and the via nova choir and for conductors such as Zubin Mehta, Sir Simon Rattle, Ulf Schirmer, Nicholas McGegan and Laurence Cummings.

 From 2014 to 2020 she served as musical assistant to the Munich Bach Choir, with whom she continues to work.